 4. Add That Personal Touch

-Most email services will have some personalization token function.
+Most email marketing services for musicians will have some personalization token function.
 Basically this just automatically inputs personalized words or phrases that are specific to each fan on your list.

 The easiest option, of course, is to add a personalized greeting using your fans’ first names.